pivotal/docs-platform-automation/docs/index.md

 #### <a id=""></a> Small and Continuous Upgrades With Platform Automation

-With Pivotal Platform Automation, platform teams have the tools to create an automated perpetual upgrade machine, which can continuously take the latest updates when new software is available - including Pivotal Application Service, Pivotal Container Service, Ops Manager, stemcells, products, and services.
+With Platform Automation Toolkit, platform teams have the tools to create an automated perpetual upgrade machine, which can continuously take the latest updates when new software is available - including Tanzu Application Service, VMware Tanzu PKS, Ops Manager, stemcells, products, and services.
-In addition, Pivotal Platform Automation allows you to:
+In addition, Platform Automation Toolkit allows you to:

 * manage multiple foundations and reduce configuration drift by tracking changes through source control with